-- A temporary debt standstill whether debt is owed by public or private sector, and whether debt servicing difficulties are due to solvency or liquidity problems a distinction which is not always clear-cut.
+A temporary debt standstill whether debt is owed by public or private sector, and whether debt servicing difficulties are due to solvency or liquidity problems - a distinction which is not always clear-cut.
 The decision for a standstill should be taken unilaterally by the debtor country and sanctioned by an independent panel rather than by the IMF because the countries affected are among the shareholders of the Fund which is itself also a creditor.
 This sanction would provide an automatic stay on creditor litigation.
-Such a procedure would be similar to WTO safeguard provisions allowing countries to take emergency actions to suspend their obligations when faced with balance-of-payments difficulties (Akyüz 2002, pp. 124-25).
-Standstills would need to be accompanied by exchange controls, including suspension of convertibility for foreign currency deposits and other foreign exchange assets domestically held by residents. - Provision of debtor-in-possession financing automatically granting seniority status to debt contracted after the imposition of the standstill.
+Such a procedure would be similar to WTO safeguard provisions allowing countries to take emergency actions to suspend their obligations when faced with balance-of-payments difficulties (Akyüz, 2002: 124-125).
+Standstills would need to be accompanied by exchange controls, including suspension of convertibility for foreign currency deposits and other foreign exchange assets domestically held by residents.

+- Provision of debtor-in-possession financing automatically granting seniority status to debt contracted after the imposition of the standstill.
 IMF should lend into arrears for financing imports and other vital current account transactions. - Debt restructuring including rollovers and write-offs, based on negotiations between the debtor and creditors, and facilitated by the introduction of automatic rollover and collective action clauses (CACs) in debt contracts.
+The IMF should not be involved in the negotiations between sovereign debtors and private creditors.

 These principles still leave open several issues of detail, but they nonetheless could serve as the basis for a coherent and comprehensive approach to crisis intervention and resolution.
-The Fund appeared to be moving in this direction at the end of the previous decade with rising opposition to bailout operations from European and other governments and the increased frequency of crises in emerging markets.
-The IMF Board first recognized that "in extreme circumstances, if it is not possible to reach agreement on a voluntary standstill, members may find it necessary, as a last resort, to impose one unilaterally", and that since "there could be a risk orderly workout procedures for international debt goes back even further.
-In 1942, in a report by the United States Council on Foreign Relations attention was drawn to interwar disputes between debtors and creditors and the need was recognized for exploration of the possibilities of establishing "a supranational judicial or arbitral institution for the settlements of disputes between debtors and creditors" (Oliver 1971, p.
-20).
+The Fund appeared to be moving in this direction at the end of the last decade with rising opposition to bailout operations from European and other governments and the increased frequency of crises in emerging markets.
+The IMF Board first recognized that "in extreme circumstances, if it is not possible to reach agreement on a voluntary standstill, members may find it necessary, as a last resort, to impose one unilaterally", and that since "there could be a risk that this action would trigger capital outflows ... a member would need to consider whether it might be necessary to resort to the introduction of more comprehensive exchange or capital controls."29 Although the Board was unwilling to provide statutory protection to debtors in the form of a stay on litigation, preferring instead

-that this action would trigger capital outflows ... a member would need to consider whether it might be necessary to resort to the introduction of more comprehensive exchange or capital controls."29 Although the Board was unwilling to provide statutory protection to debtors in the form of a stay on litigation, preferring instead "signalling the Fund=s acceptance of a standstill imposed by a member ... through a decision ... to lend into arrears to private creditors", the Fund secretariat moved towards establishing a formal mechanism for sovereign debt restructuring to "allow a country to come to the Fund and request a temporary standstill on the repayment of its debts, during which time it would negotiate a rescheduling with its creditors, given the Fund=s consent to that line of attack.
+"signalling the Fund's acceptance of a standstill imposed by a member ... through a decision ... to lend into arrears to private creditors", the Fund secretariat moved towards establishing a formal mechanism for sovereign debt restructuring to "allow a country to come to the Fund and request a temporary standstill on the repayment of its debts, during which time it would negotiate a rescheduling with its creditors, given the Fund's consent to that line of attack.
 During this limited period, probably some months in duration, the country would have to provide assurances to its creditors that money was not fleeing the country, which would presumably mean the imposition of exchange controls for a temporary period of time."
-(Krueger 2001, p.
-7).
+(Krueger, 2001: 7).